ajayyy/SponsorBlock/README.md

 ## Packing

-Run `npm run build` to generate a packed extension.
+Run `npm run build` to generate a packed Chrome extension.

+Use `npm run build:firefox` to generate a Firefox extension.

+The result is in `dist`.

 # Credit